How Does Love and Logic Parenting Work?

 The technique also educates about parenting styles and how our parenting styles might accidentally rob a child of the ability to make appropriate decisions for himself or herself.

-It is suitable for all children ranging from toddlers to teens.
+It is suitable for all children, ranging from toddlers to teens.

-Allowing a second-grader to choose how much they prepare for a test illustrates the Love and Logic theory.
 If they say they don’t need to study and get a bad grade, it’s a teaching consequence.

 In this manner, parents provide unconditional love and support to their children.